Self-publishing is tough, but not impossible. This short article will demonstrate what you should be doing less of, and also more of!

-PublishDrive has a suite of marketing tools where you can run price promos, get featured in stores or newsletters, get shoutouts on social media, and send review copies to friends and influencers.
+PublishDrive's publishing services include a suite of marketing tools where you can run price promos, get featured in stores or newsletters, get shoutouts on social media, and send review copies to friends and influencers.
 With Amazon being the #1 hub for ebooks, running effective Amazon ads can make a huge difference.
 PublishDrive’s tool helps you set up Amazon ads and optimize performance.
 Be a bomb book marketer and promote your book with ease.

 Also, it’s crucial to understand your ebook sales to make the best decisions in your business.

 With PublishDrive’s sales analytics dashboard, track book sales in real-time.
 Generate reports, view pre-made charts, and filter by country, title, store type, and more.

 Our authors distrubute ebooks, audiobooks, and print copies to 30 million+ r readers worldwide.
 One account is all you need.

 Now is the Time to Sell Digital Books

 Digital books have been on the rise over the past decade.